jacoobyy/jacoobyy.github.io/_posts/2018-06-04-diagnostic_plots.md

 So, I did what most people in my situation would do - I turned to Google for help.

-After trying different queries, I eventually found [this](https://medium.com/@emredjan/emulating-r-regression-plots-in-python-43741952c034) excellent resource that got me 90% of the way to recreating these plots in a programmatic way.
+After trying different queries, I eventually found [this](https://medium.com/@emredjan/emulating-r-regression-plots-in-python-43741952c034) excellent resource that was helpful in recreating these plots in a programmatic way.
 This post will leverage a lot of that work and at the end will wrap it all in a function that anyone can cut and paste into their code to reproduce these plots regardless of the dataset.

 # What are diagnostic plots?